wclr/yalc/README.md

 ---

-**NB!** Currently, `yalc` copies (or links) added/updated package content to the `node_modules` folder, but it doesn't execute `yarn/npm` install/update commands after this, so dependencies must be updated manually if necessary.
+**NB!** Currently, `yalc` copies (or links) added/updated package content to the `node_modules` folder, but it doesn't execute `yarn/npm` install/update (unless you use --yarn/npm flag) commands after this, so to update dependencies you should execute them.

 ---